hcilab/wams/report.md

 hooks up the client, and they can begin interacting with the application.

-Generally, all programmer code will only be run on the server, as the bundle of code, HTML, and CSS that is delivered to clients is static and is not exposed by the API.
+Generally, all programmer code will only be run on the server, as the bundle of JavaScript, HTML, and CSS that is delivered to clients is static and is not exposed by the API.
 This allows programmers to forego concerns such as bundling and transpiling that otherwise crop up when delivering JavaScript code to browsers.
 There are some limitations to this technique, but a workaround may exist through the use of HTML elements as workspace items, which could include `<script>` tags.
-This feature has not been tested though, and arbitrary code has so far only been observed operating via this technique when wrapped inside an `<iframe>`.
+This feature has yet to be tested though.

 Primarily, WAMS applications are rendered in immediate mode on an HTML5 canvas that fills the client's browser viewport.
 Objects in the shared workspace are,